Updated on February 10, 2024 by Julie McCool

 10. Seneca Regional Park, Great Falls

-An entryway of woven branches welcomes hikers, birders, and equestrians to the beautiful woodland and riverside trails at this Northern Virginia hidden gem.
-One section of the Potomac Heritage Trail passes an historic section of 1700’s stone wall from George Washington’s Patowmack Canal.
-Near the parking area, signs explain details of an historic calvary crossing during the Civil War.
+The riverside Potomac Heritage National Scenic Trail is especially interesting and scenic.
+In one section visitors can see a historic 1700s stone wall from George Washington’s Patowmack Canal.
+Near the parking area, signs explain details of a historic calvary crossing during the Civil War.
 Free.

 Historic Northern Virginia Hidden Gems

 The emphasis is on history at the Northern Virginia hidden gems below, but many of them also allow outdoor activity.
 Follow the links to learn more and find special events at each site.